- The foods we eat impact LDL-C levels

 For more on Zetia, see my blog post on Zetia side effects.

-Cholesterol synthesis and LDL-C
+Saturated fat and LDL-C

 Every cell in the body makes cholesterol, but it’s the liver that is the big cholesterol producing engine.
 Under normal circumstances, the liver simply makes less cholesterol when we absorb more dietary cholesterol from food.
 However, this is not always the case.